 Are you ready for Kindergarten?

-*Scroll to the bottom of the post to download a free Kindergarten readiness checklist.
+*Scroll to the bottom of the post to grab my free Kindergarten readiness checklist.

 We’re starting the journey into learning how to read.
 Yikes!
 It’s exciting, but a little scary.
 The weight of teaching your child to read can feel heavy.